 Chemical engineers in demand

 There has been an increase in the number of chemical engineers but still not enough to meet demand.
 Though demand is best for experienced engineers, there are good opportunities for graduates.

-The job of chemical engineer is on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled workers from overseas to move to New Zealand.
+Chemical engineer and the related job, materials engineer, are on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled workers from overseas to move to New Zealand.

 Growing need for chemical engineers in water infrastructure upgrade

 Job opportunities for chemical engineers are growing in the water industry as the clean water and waste water infrastructure throughout the country gets upgraded.
 There is also reasonable demand for engineers to oversee products of chemical engineering such as infant formula and fertilisers.